The 17 Best Basketball Movies of All Time

 Stars: Michael Jordan

-This documentary chronicles Michael Jordan and the Chicago Bulls’ final championship run while unpacking ego, leadership, and obsession.
-What sets it apart is the unprecedented access to one of the greatest dynasties in sports history.
+The documentary tells the story of Michael Jordan and the Chicago Bulls' last championship season as it examines themes of ego, leadership, and obsession.
+It is distinguished by its never-before-seen access to one of the most successful dynasties in the history of sports.

 3. White Men Can’t Jump